 Once you think your dog has a bacterial infection, you will need to take him or her to the vet right away to get treated.
 They will first run tests to determine the cause of the bacterial infection.
 Once they find out what the cause is, they will treat it and the bacterial infection with antibiotics.
 In more severe cases of this infection in dogs, they may provide your beloved family dog with IV fluids to replace the fluids he or she lost if they became dehydrated from the infection.

 Your vet may also recommend treating bacterial infection using Clavamox for dogs.
+To treat certain typs of wounds and infections vets may prescribe Simplicef tabs for dogs.

 The main cause of a bacterial infection in dogs is feces, undercooked meat, dairy, and even contaminated water.
 Your dog is more at risk for bacterial infection if you got him or her from a shelter or if he or she was in a boarding kennel with other dogs.
 If you notice your dog vomiting, suffering from diarrhea, have a fever, lethargic, and cranky from not feeling well, he or she may have a bacterial infection and will need to be treated by a vet immediately.